launchableinc/hands-on-lab/HANDSON2.md

    worker-node-1:
 ```

-You can see log if you completed to setup
+You can view logs similar to the following if the setup is successful:

 ```
 Launchable recorded 1 commit from repository /home/runner/work/hands-on/hands-on